jaicab/jaicab.github.io/_posts/2015-06-02-revisiting-sass-theming.md

 There is no _one way_ to do one thing in Sass.
 In the end, Sass is nothing more than supercharged CSS.
 And people love doing CSS their way.
 This is not a ruleset to follow, but an opinionated set of standards that we use at [Base Creative](http://basecreative.co.uk).

 Theming properly is hard.
-It usually gets messy, unconsistent and difficult to mantain.
+It usually gets messy, inconsistent and difficult to mantain.
 Over the past few months we've built a couple of websites that required theming.

 - [Crafted People](https://craftedpeople.com/): The default color styling for this website is purple.
 But when a section is dedicated for a homeowner, the purple must change to pink.
 And when a section is for tradesmen, it must change to green.
 At the same time, some sections must have elements in pink and green on the same page.
 - [Devonshire House Dental](http://www.devonshirehousedental.co.uk/): This site changes the color scheme depending on the target user.
 If it's for dentists, it has to be a light purple whereas patient pages will have a dark purple.